Sikhs in Shanghai: Relic from a Forgotton Time

 Sikhs Settle in Shanghai

 Shanghai was the focal point of British interests as it had a large natural port and was a modern city.
 It was taken over by the western powers.
-The English were the dominant force in Shanghai and generally the Chinese were happy to live in Shanghai as at least they could get work and eat food, as in the countryside of China armed warlords and their armies laid waste the villages and looted the peasants.
+England was the dominant force in Shanghai and generally, the Chinese were happy to live in Shanghai as at least they could get work and food.
+The countryside of China bristled with armed warlords and their armies laid waste the villages and looted the peasants.
 In Shanghai the Chinese felt safer.

 The British brought in the Jat Sikhs from Punjab.
-These men nearly 6 ft. tall over awed the small Chinese who began to fear them.
+These men mostly over 6 ft. tall over awed the small-statured Chinese, who began to fear them.
 The British inducted these Sikhs in the Shanghai police force.
 The Sikhs also brought in European sports like Hockey and cricket.
-The Sikhs were all in the lower ranks and many were part of horse battalion.
+The Sikhs were in the lower ranks and many were part of the horse battalion.
 Many pictures of these Sikhs are available in the museum in Shanghai, now managed by the communist regime.

 The Sikhs also erected at least 6 Gurudwara in Shanghai.
 All have now been destroyed.
 Many were restored after the exit of the Japanese but the communists who frowned on religion destroyed them.
 Presently perhaps one Gurudwara is still in Shanghai.